Hardening of Metals

 - Surface Hardening

-Dispersion hardening involves the inclusion of small, hard particles in the metal, thus restricting the movement of dislocations, and thereby raising the strength properties.
+Dispersion hardening involves including small, hard particles in the metal, thus restricting the movement of dislocations and raising the strength properties.
 It is, in many ways, very similar to age hardening.
 The difference lies in the precipitates themselves—the particles are chosen because of their thermal stability, that is, their resistance to particle coarsening or growth at high temperatures.
-Dispersoid particles influence the grain structure.
-The increase in strength is due to the grain structure formed as a result of the presence of dispersoids.
+Dispersoid particles influence the grain structure, and the increase in strength is due to the grain structure formed due to the presence of dispersoids.